-Unsupervised methods are essential for building a taxonomy of reasoning mechanisms.
-They allow us to discover reasoning patterns without imposing pre-existing assumptions about how models reason, which could bias our taxonomy.
-Clustering algorithms are particularly well-suited as they can identify natural groupings in high-dimensional activation spaces that correspond to distinct reasoning functions.
+Unsupervised methods are useful for building a taxonomy of reasoning mechanisms, as they let us discover reasoning patterns without imposing pre-existing assumptions about how models reason.
+Clustering algorithms are particularly well-suited, identifying natural groupings in high-dimensional activation spaces that correspond to distinct reasoning functions.

-Sparse Autoencoders (SAEs) \citep{sparseAutoEncoders, efficientSparseCoding} have gained widespread popularity in recent years due to their ability to decompose Large Language Model (LLM) activations into interpretable features \citep{cunningham2023sparseautoencodershighlyinterpretable, bricken2023monosemanticity,templeton2024scaling}.
-Top-K SAEs \citep{kSAEs, gao2024scalingSAEs} are a variant that enforces sparsity by keeping only the $K$ largest magnitude components of the latent representation, creating a more interpretable and computationally efficient decomposition.
-In our approach, we use Top-K Sparse SAEs to cluster the sentence-level activations of the model.
-More details on how Top-K SAEs operate are provided in \cref{app:sae-training}.
+Sparse Autoencoders (SAEs) \citep{sparseAutoEncoders, efficientSparseCoding} have become a popular tool for decomposing Large Language Model (LLM) activations into interpretable features \citep{cunningham2023sparseautoencodershighlyinterpretable, bricken2023monosemanticity, templeton2024scaling}.
+We use Top-K SAEs \citep{kSAEs, gao2024scalingSAEs}, which retain only the $K$ largest-magnitude latent components, with a deliberately small dictionary and low $k$ (see \cref{app:sae-training} for details).
+This configuration directly mirrors our hypotheses about reasoning: the dictionary size sets the number of distinct reasoning mechanisms we expect a model to use, while $k$ bounds how many can be simultaneously active within a single sentence.

-The configuration of our SAE directly matches our hypotheses about reasoning processes.
-Specifically, the dimension size of the SAE dictionary represents the number of distinct reasoning mechanisms we hypothesize exist in the model's reasoning process, while the parameter $k$ in top-$k$ sparsity constrains how many reasoning mechanisms can be simultaneously active in a single sentence.
-This reflects our hypothesis that each reasoning step typically employs a small number of distinct cognitive operations rather than engaging all possible reasoning mechanisms at once.

-Using a restricted decoder space, we force the SAE to learn the subspace components that best explain the variance of our sentence activations, essentially making this a clustering method.
-While standard configurations in Mechanistic Interpretability typically use much larger latent dimensions than input dimensions \citep{templeton2024scaling,gao2024scalingSAEs}, we deliberately restrict the latent dimension to be in the range $\left[5, 50\right]$, which is far smaller than the input dimension (e.g., $1{,}536$ for Qwen2.5-1.5B).
-This design choice forces the SAE to identify the most fundamental dimensions of reasoning variation rather than incidental linguistic features.
-This constraint ensures discovered features correspond to core cognitive operations, with empirical evidence showing that optimal dimensionality consistently falls between $15$-$25$ categories across different model architectures.
+With such a restricted dictionary, the SAE is forced to learn the subspace components that best explain the variance of our sentence activations, effectively making it a subspace clustering method.
+Concretely, we restrict the latent dimension to the range $\left[5, 50\right]$, far smaller than the input dimension (e.g., $1{,}536$ for Qwen2.5-1.5B) and unlike the much larger dictionaries typical in Mechanistic Interpretability \citep{templeton2024scaling, gao2024scalingSAEs}, so that the discovered features capture the most fundamental axes of reasoning variation rather than incidental linguistic detail.